revoltchat/documentation/docs/stack/revite/plugin_api.md

     /**
      * Plugin Id
      *
-     * This should be a valid URL slug, i.e. cool-plugin.
+     * This should be a valid URL slug, e.g. cool-plugin.
      */
     id: string;

     /**
      * Entrypoint
      *
-     * Valid Javascript code, must be function which returns object.
+     * Valid Javascript code.
+It must be a function which returns a object.
      *
      * ```typescript
      * function (state: State) {